Ko Jinha

-Ko Jinha (born 1953) is a South Korean poet.
-As a man of religion and a poet, he has published many essay collections, poetry collections, and biblical stories for children.
-Since he became a farmer to live a life enjoying inconveniences and unhappiness, he has been giving lectures about sustainable living.
-His poetry discovers sanctity inherent in all living things on earth and continue forth into affirmation of life.
+Ko Jinha (born 1953) is a South Korean Methodist pastor and poet.
+He has published multiple essay collections, poetry collections, and biblical stories for children.
+His poetry explores the sanctity inherent in all living things on Earth and continue forth into affirmation of life.
+After becoming a farmer to live a life enjoying inconveniences and unhappiness, he has been giving lectures about sustainable living.

 Life

 Childhood and writing

 Ko was born in Yeongwol in 1953.
 He suffered from polio when he was two years old and was ridiculed for his limp through his childhood.
-He had difficulty socializing with people and, as a result, spent most of his time after school at church and grew up into an introverted and ascetic boy.
+He had difficulty socializing with people and spent most of his time after school at church and grew up introverted and ascetic as a result.
 He enrolled in Methodist Theological University and spent his 20s troubled by a sense of emptiness.
 He thirsted for poetry and fiction while studying rigid theology, and when Ko Junghee, who was a student at another theological school, made her literary debut as a poet, he invited her to a school festival.
 Afterward, he began to compose poetry in earnest and spent 10 years writing.
 Eventually, in 1987, he made his literary debut when five of his poems including "Bindeul" (빈들 Empty Fields) were published.